 What's Causing the Residue?

-#1: Undissolved detergent
+#1: Undissolved Detergent

-#2: Too much detergent
+#2: Too Much Detergent

+More is not always better.
+Using too much detergent can leave residue on clothes.
 This is particularly true in high-efficiency washers.
-These washers use much less water during the wash and rinse cycles.
-Using more than two teaspoons-yes, two teaspoons-of detergent will leave residue in and on your clothes.
+These washers use much less water than a standard washer during the wash and rinse cycles.
+Using more than two teaspoons, yes, two teaspoons, of detergent will leave residue on your clothes.

-#4: Clogged or failing water pump
+#4: Clogged or Failing Water Pump

 Many new washers have a small door near the bottom of the washer to access the filter right above the water pump.
 On older washers, you will probably have to access the inner workings of the washer from the back to clean the pump area.